BayCEER/bayeos-gateway/docs/board_comment_rest_api.md

 __2021-02-15, Oliver Archner, Basic POST,PUT,DELETE,GET request support__

 All example requests use an authorization header with default credentials on localhost.
-Please adapt these setting according to your BayEOS Gateway situation.
+Please adapt these settings according to your BayEOS Gateway situation.

 ## Create Board Comment
 ```javascript